-We have successfully achieved the Unicef UK Level 2 (Silver Award) award for our rights-respecting work.
+We have successfully achieved the Unicef UK Level 2 (Gold Award) award for our rights-respecting work.
 We are currently working towards the Rights Respecting Gold Award

 What is the Rights Respecting Schools Award?